 - Waste management.
 Most restaurants have a standard monthly rolling contract.

 - Service charges.
 Usually paid quarterly to your landlord for the upkeep of the building and its surroundings.

 - Property tax.
 Your letting agent, mortgage lender or financial advisor should be able to advise on the cost of this.

-When serving hot food in the UK, you’ll also need something called an A3 planning licence.
+When serving hot food in the UK, you’ll also need something called an A3 planning license.
 They’re in high demand and sometimes come at a premium, depending on your location.

-The licence is paid to the landlord and covers fixtures and equipment that are already on site.
-Expect to pay anywhere between £5,000 to £100,000 (the latter if you’re operating in a particularly popular city such as London).
+The license is paid to the landlord and covers fixtures and equipment that are already on site.
+Expect to pay anywhere between £5,000 to £100,000 (the latter if you’re operating in a particularly popular city, such as London).